Spousal Support Lawyers

 Spousal support is often one of the most important issues in a divorce case.
 Because this is such a complicated area of the law, the information below is not intended to be comprehensive.
 If you have questions about spousal support, please contact us.

 Effect of Fault on Spousal SupportAdultery is not a bar to temporary spousal support in the Juvenile and Domestic Relations District Court or in a pendente lite hearing in the Circuit Court.
 However, Virginia law prohibits an award of permanent spousal support in a divorce to a spouse who is guilty of one of the fault grounds for divorce listed in Virginia Code § 20-91(1).
 The most common of these fault grounds for divorce is adultery.
-If the guilty spouse has been involved with a person of the same gender, the grounds for divorce are "sodomy or buggery" outside the marriage.

 Even if a spouse is guilty of adultery, the Code does allows judges to award spousal support if there is "clear and convincing evidence that a denial of support and maintenance would constitute a "manifest injustice", based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.